-The National Pregnancy Registry for Psychiatric Medications© is dedicated to evaluating the safety of psychiatric medications that may be taken by women during pregnancy to treat a wide range of mood, anxiety, or psychiatric disorders.
+The National Pregnancy Registry for Psychiatric Medications is dedicated to evaluating the safety of psychiatric medications such as antidepressants, ADHD medications, and atypical antipsychotics that many women take during pregnancy to treat a wide range of mood, anxiety, executive function, or psychiatric disorders.
 The goal of this Registry is to gather information on the safety of these medications during pregnancy, as current data is limited.

-The National Pregnancy Registry is currently studying the safety of atypical antipsychotics, antidepressants, and other psychiatric medications taken during pregnancy.
-All pregnant women ages 18-45 are eligible to enroll in the registry.
-If you are pregnant and have taken an atypical antipsychotic, an antidepressant, or another psychiatric medication, please select the appropriate button below.
-Women who are pregnant and have not taken either an atypical antipsychotic or an antidepressant are also welcome to enroll in the Registry.
+The National Pregnancy Registry is currently studying the safety of antidepressants, ADHD medications, and atypical antipsychotics taken during pregnancy.
+If you are pregnant and have taken an antidepressant, ADHD medication, or atypical antipsychotic, please select the appropriate registry below.
+Women with a history of psychiatric illness who are pregnant and have not taken an antidepressant, ADHD medication, or atypical antipsychotic are also welcome to enroll in either Registry.